FlappyBirdTerra/terra-money-grants/Terra Grant Proposal Template.md

 - Each users info consists of:
   - User address (or NFT token address): To identify the character / user eligible for the reward
   - Reward rate (level of each character): a number used to calculate the ratio of reward distribution each user is receiving (for example, if reward rates for 3 users are 1, 2, and 3, each user will get 1/6, 2/6, 3/6 of the total reward generated)
-    - Skewed distribution: exponential increase as the rate goes up
     - Make the parameter of the multiplier into something that is adjustable through an ExecuteMsg with a specific Auth
 - Operations
   - Update reward rate: When there is an in-game change on each character’s level, a transaction must be made to the blockchain to Reward Contract to update the reward rate (This is an operation only authorized by the game server)